-If you’re a basketball enthusiast, building an outdoor basketball court can be a dream come true.
-But if you’re not careful about your budget, it can also be a nightmare.
-Understanding what costs go into your basketball court can help you create a budget you can afford.
+If you are a basketball enthusiast or a basketball-loving family, building a backyard basketball court can be a dream come true.
+But if you are not careful about your court project budget, the cost can also be a nightmare.
+Understanding what costs go into your backyard basketball court can help you create a budget you can afford and the right financing options for you, such as a credit card or a loan.

-How much does an outdoor basketball court cost?
+How much does an outdoor basketball court cost per square foot?

-For some, a concrete slab and a hoop may be enough.
-But if you want a premium court, you might need to hire a contractor.
-The total cost varies depending on what materials and specifications you choose.
-Jake Angrisano of Matéflex breaks down the costs of each component.
+For some, a concrete slab and a basketball hoop may be enough.
+If you want a premium basketball outdoor court or a sports court that can double for things like a tennis court, you might need to hire a contractor.
+Other people may think about a hardwood court indoors or a backyard court, but here we’re going to focus on breaking down a backyard basketball court.
+The total cost for the construction project varies depending on what materials are used, site preparation needed, zip code, and the specifications you choose.
+Jake Angrisano of Matéflex breaks down the costs of each component of backyard courts.

-Matéflex doesn’t pour concrete, so you’d need to hire a local contractor to do it.
+Matéflex doesn’t pour concrete, so you’d need to hire a contractor in your zip code to do it.
 According to Homewyse, this will cost roughly $7 to $8 per square foot.
-That means a half basketball court (47 by 50 feet) would cost up to $18,800 to pour.
+That means a half basketball court (47 by 50 square feet) may cost up to $18,800 to pour.
+A whole court (84-94 by 50 feet) may cost up to $37,600 to pour.
+You may need to prepare the backyard where you want to build, which will increase the cost to build.

 Matéflex charges $350 per day for labor and an extra $300 per day for travel.
 However, you can save a lot of money by investing some sweat equity into your court and doing it yourself.

 “The installation timeline depends on the size of the project, number of game lines, and a few other variables,” says Angrisano.
-“However, a full-size basketball court with four able-bodied workers should be able to be installed in a single day.”
+“However, four workers should be able to install a full-size basketball court in a single day.

-If you want to go with more than the basic options, you can add additional features or upgrade the materials.
+If you want to go with more than the basic options to make your court projects high-end or a sports court, you can add additional features or upgrade the materials.
 Some potential upgrades Angrisano notes include:

 - A full 72-inch glass backboard